Full disclosure: This post contains affiliate links. ?

 For instance, you can pay a community tutor on italki for regular Skype lessons that fit your schedule and goals.
 They can be as frequent or as occasional as you like, and you and the tutor can work together to tailor the lessons to your needs and wishes.
 They’re also generally far more affordable than an in-person private tutor, or even a full-sized language class.

-You can also spend a few dollars on joining a good community such as the Add1 Challenge.
+You can also spend a few dollars on joining a good community such as the Add1 Challenge (now the Fluent in 3 Months Challenge).
 This allows you to get together with like-minded language learners to share language learning tips, work together toward a common goal, and keep one another accountable.

 Things that you don’t have to spend big bucks on to effectively learn a language include expensive software with lofty promises, a plane ticket to the country where your target language is spoken, and local language school courses with a dozen other students whose goals are vastly different from yours.